 There are several methods of recording VEPs.
 In patients over about three years of age, VEPs are usually recorded using a television monitor to present patterned stimuli.
 In sedated patients and infants, flashes of light from a strobe flash or an array of LEDs are used to stimulate the eye.

 Multifocal VEPs can be recorded to map the projection over the occipital cortex.
 Visually evoked potentials are also recorded in the operating room as part of an exam under anesthesia or during a surgical procedure.
-The various methods of recording VEPs, along with a number of examples of VEPs from patients, can be viewed at the following:
+Learn more about the various methods of recording VEPs, along with a number of examples of VEPs from patients:

 The electro-oculogram (EOG) measures the potential between the cornea and the back of the eye.
 The potential produces a dipole field with the cornea electrically positive compared to the back of the eye.
 With the cornea constantly positive, movement of the eye produces a shift of this electrical potential.
 By attaching skin electrodes near the inner and outer corners of the eye, the potential can be measured by having the patient move their eyes horizontally.